 The XAMPP setup wizard will guide you through the installation.
 Click Next.

 In the next window, you will be asked to select which components of the software you would like to install and which ones you don’t want.
 Some options, such as Apache and PHP are essential to running the software and will at automatically installed, so they are grayed out so you can’t select them.

 It’s up to you which components you want to install.
 Since we want to run WordPress in our localhost environment, we need MySQL and phpMyAdmin.
 Therefore let them be checked and uncheck the remaining options.

 Next, select the folder where you would like to install XAMPP on your machine.
-We recommend you to use the partition other then your operating system drive partition because even if you decide to change operating system later you won’t lose any of your current work.
+We recommend you to use the partition other than your operating system drive partition because even if you decide to change the operating system later you won’t lose any of your current work.
 I’m going to create a new folder in D:\Program Files\XAMPP.

 In the next window, you’ll be asked whether you would like to install Bitnami for XAMPP, which offers free tools for installing WordPress, Drupal, and Joomla! on top of XAMPP.

 Since we’re going to install WordPress manually later in this tutorial and don’t need free installers, untick “Learn more about Bitnami for XAMPP” and click Next.